jekeymer/Contact-Process-Ising-Model/README.md

 in the Monte Carlo method updating the Lattice.

 This is a fundamental requirement as there are Lattice states with two possible reactions.
-Of these only differentiation is comesurable as it does represent a rate.
+Of these only differentiation is commensurable as it does represent a rate.
 Metropolis flips are not.

 Lattice states are:
 	0: vacancy, representing empty sites suitable for colonization by its neightboors (plotted in black)